Skip to main content

 Flexible private savings, restricted private savings and specified private savings

-Private savings are part of the mandatory contribution and therefore reduce the allowance from TR.
-However, there is no requirement to apply for flexible and specified private savings when applying for an old-age pension from TR, but there is a requirement to apply for restricted private savings.
+Private pension is part of the mandatory contribution and therefore reduces the allowance from TR.
+However, there is no requirement to apply for voluntary and specified private pensions when applying for an old-age pension from TR, but there is a requirement to apply for a tied private pension.

 Payments that do not affect old-age pension allowance from TR: